15 Best Healthy Foods for Kids

 Flax seeds are packed with omega-3 fatty acids, which are essential for the development of the brain.
-You may get in whole or ground form.
-Research suggests that the ground form of flax seed is easier for the body to absorb.
+You may get it in whole or ground form.
+Research suggests that the ground form of flaxseed is easier for the body to absorb.
 You may sprinkle the powdered flax seed onto cereals or batter of desserts.
-You can replace the 1/4th of the flour with this ground flax seed during the preparation of muffins, bread and pancakes to add a healthy boost to the baked goodies.
+You can replace 1/4th of the flour with this ground flaxseed during the preparation of muffins, bread and pancakes to add a healthy boost to the baked goodies.

 3. Sweet Potato

-Sweet potatoes are natural sweeteners and known to be one of the favourite healthy food for toddlers and babies.
+Sweet potatoes are natural sweeteners and are known to be one of the favourite healthy food for toddlers and babies.
 They tend to be given less preference as the kid starts getting older.
 You should continue to feed your kids this nutritious vegetable in a way that they are tempted to have it more.
-You can bake the sweet potato and serve it with toppings of vanilla-yoghurt or cinnamon-sugar.
+You can bake the sweet potato and serve it with toppings of vanilla yoghurt or cinnamon sugar.
 You may even coat it with applesauce or maple syrup.

 Yoghurt contains plenty of probiotics, commonly known as good bacteria.
 Yoghurt helps to keep the little stomachs happy as well as healthy.
-It is best to choose the low-fat yoghurt, rather than the sugary versions and scoop them up with a spoonful of honey or some fresh fruits.
+It is best to choose the full-fat yoghurt for their healthy growth rather than low-fat yoghurt or the sugary versions and scoop them up with a spoonful of honey or some fresh fruits.
 Often, yoghurts provide more calcium as compared to milk.